 Opting for the new scheme

-As per the income tax laws, an individual having business income shall submit form 10-IE before the due date of filing ITR i.e. July 31 (unless extended by the government).
-Salaried individuals, can submit the form before/at the time of ITR filing.
+As per the income tax laws, an individual having business income shall submit form 10-IE before the due date of filing ITR i.e. July 31 under non-audit cases and 31st October under audit applicable cases on IT Portal.

 Switching between Old Tax Regime & New Tax Regime